 Grandin traces the history of the Frontier Myth from its colonial origins to its recent demise.

 From the War of 1812 to the Civil War, European-Americans went on a binge of westward expansion, killing, removing, or oppressing anyone who stood in their way.
 The Civil War was not just fought to end slavery.
-Rather, Americans slaughtered each other in droves in the 1860s in order to determine who would dominate future expansionism – whether Northern bankers and industrialists or Southern planters.
-The war settled the issue, and afterwards the United States continued its outward push.
+Americans slaughtered each other in droves in the 1860s in order to determine who would control future expansionism – whether Northern bankers and industrialists or Southern planters.
+The war settled the issue, and afterwards the United States continued its westward push.

 In 1890, the North American frontier came to an end.
 A question then confronted America’s elite – what next?
 For over a century, the western frontier had served as a safety valve, maintaining social and political stability by directing the energies, and racism, of marginalized whites outward.
-Without that safety valve, America’s political and industrial leaders feared the U.S. would fall prey to labor strife, race wars, urban unrest, or, god-forbid, socialism.
+In the absence of that safety valve, America’s political and industrial leaders feared the United States would fall prey to labor strife, race wars, urban unrest, or, god-forbid, socialism.

 A solution to the problem posed by the closing of the North American frontier came quickly – further expansion, this time overseas.
-In the 1890s, the U.S. took Hawaii, Cuba, Puerto Rico, Guam, and the Philippines.
+In the 1890s, the United States seized Hawaii, Cuba, Puerto Rico, Guam, and the Philippines.
 In subsequent years it sent troops into the Caribbean and Central America.

-Expansionism, and the idea of personal and societal limitlessness, fueled a decade of decadence in the Roaring Twenties.
+In the Roaring Twenties, expansionism, and the idea of personal and societal limitlessness, fueled a decade of decadence.
 That decadence ended abruptly in the Crash of 1929.
 Household debt, extreme inequality, oversupply, and environmental degradation brought the U.S. to its knees.

 Of course, that society never came into being.
 World War II, entrenched wealth, the Cold War, McCarthyism, and further wars of expansion, including the war in Vietnam, prevented the emergence of social democracy.

 Nevertheless, by the mid-1970s, the myth lay in tatters, having taken a beating by the Vietcong in the jungles of Southeast Asia.
-Then Ronald Reagan showed up and revived it.
+Then a mediocre actor named Ronald Reagan showed up and revived it.
 Reagan promised the American people more of everything – more consumables, more war, more individualism, more corporate profits, and more delusions.
 The American people loved him for it.

 In the 1990s, the United States went even further afield.
 During the Cold War, Soviet power had kept the U.S. out of the Balkans, Central Asia, Eastern Europe, and portions of the Middle East.
 But after the collapse of the Soviet Union in 1991, the United States quickly moved into areas previously closed to its influence.
 The American economic boom of the 1990s was fueled in large part by this new burst of expansion – and the cheap oil, cheap foreign labor, and new markets that went along with it.